 ‘Tacit support’ from Syria

-One key question revolves around how close the group is to the al-Assad government, which has now been involved in a bloody civil war for more than two years.
+One key question revolves around how close the group is to the government of Syrian President Bashar al-Assad, which has been involved in a bloody civil war for more than two years.

 No evidence has emerged to support the idea that the group is a government operation, he said, but “they are close enough to the Syrian regime to be able to operate freely in a country with a regime that is known for its restrictive legal and technical measures.”

 Al-Assad has previously backed the Syrian Electronic Army by name and “expressed his appreciation for their work and described them as a real army on the Internet,” Noman said.